Intention to Apply for Financial Aid

 Requests for Additional Aid (Appeals)

-Student Financial Services will accept requests for reconsideration of a family contribution under certain circumstances.
+Student Financial Services will accept a request for reconsideration of the family contribution under certain circumstances.
 These circumstances include financial support of an elderly parent, unreimbursed medical expenses, or long-term loss of employment.
-We will consider loss of employment that occurs during the year that the student is applying for aid during the second semester of the academic year.
-Any additional aid granted as a result of the request for reconsideration will apply only to the second semester.
-We are unable to consider requests for reconsideration of the family contribution due to circumstances such as cash flow problems or consumer debt.
-See below for details regarding the need for financial aid beyond the standard funding limitations.
+(We will consider loss of employment that occurs during the year that the student is applying for aid during the second semester of the academic year.
+Any additional aid granted as a result of the request for reconsideration will apply only to the second semester.)
+We cannot consider requests for reconsideration of the family contribution due to circumstances such as cash flow problems or consumer debt.
 Requests for reconsideration must be accompanied by documentation.
 While an increase in aid is not always possible, we assess each request as thoroughly and equitably as we can.
 (Students are expected to maximize all federal and institutional loan eligibility before any additional grant aid can be considered.)